cyborgsphinx/cyborgsphinx.github.io/blog/os-fun.md

 systems.
 Systems that make sense.
 Systems meant to be used by people to perform tasks.

-And it certanly was a learning experience.
+And it certainly was a learning experience.
 To begin with, I had a copy of the Windows 10 Technical Preview lying around from a previous failed experiement of the same type.
 That went on no problem, but it's not what I'm looking for.
 I want the full experience.
 I want a full install of a user-ready Windows 10.